BND Hamburger Icon

 Resources for small businesses in Florida

-If you’re a small business owner in Florida looking for resources to help move forward, here are a few organizations you might want to learn more about.
+If you’re a small-business owner in Florida seeking help moving forward, here are a few organizations that can serve as valuable resources.

 Florida Department of Economic Opportunity

-Enterprise Florida is a public-private partnership that provides research on Florida’s business growth opportunities along with news focusing on trade and export development and defense.
+Select Florida, formerly called Enterprise Florida, is a public-private partnership that provides research on Florida’s business growth opportunities and news focusing on trade, export development and defense.

 Florida SCORE

-SCORE’s volunteer business professionals and expert mentors give counsel and guidance to entrepreneurs looking to start or expand their businesses.
+SCORE’s volunteer business professionals and expert mentors counsel and guide entrepreneurs looking to start or expand their businesses.
 The services and workshops are free and volunteer-driven.

 Here are some of the SCORE chapters in Florida: